-If you're all in on Apple Music & Podcasts, HomeKit is your home automation system of choice, you're all about the AirPlay, and you're happy with how Siri handles all the basic tasks, including playing songs, setting timers, and telling you about the weather, then HomePod will provide you with significantly better audio quality than any smart speaker to date.
+If you're all in on Apple Music and iTunes, HomeKit is your home automation system of choice, you're all about the AirPlay, and you're happy with how Siri handles all the basic tasks, including playing songs, setting timers, and telling you about the weather, then HomePod will provide you with significantly better audio quality than any smart speaker to date.
 (And many traditional speaker systems that cost twice as much or more.)

 Included in the HomePod box is... the HomePod.
 Plus a round Apple sticker and getting started tips.
 And that's it.

 For fans of big, traditional, booming speakers, HomePod is a departure.
 It's not industrial.
 It's not exposed.
 It's not a hotrod or rocket-inspired tower for the home.
 It also doesn't look like a shoebox, scratching post, air freshener, or whatever else has been inspiring the current smart speakers on the market.
 HomePod's aesthetic is utterly Apple.